awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 To configure your load balancer, you create [target groups](load-balancer-target-groups.md), and then register targets with your target groups\.
 Your load balancer is most effective if you ensure that each enabled Availability Zone has at least one registered target\.
 You also create [listeners](load-balancer-listeners.md) to check for connection requests from clients and route requests from clients to the targets in your target groups\.

-Network Load Balancers support connections from clients to your load balancer over intra\-region VPC peering only if those clients are Nitro instances\.
-Network Load Balancers do not support connections from clients to your load balancer over inter\-region VPC peering\.
+Network Load Balancers support connections from clients over inter\-region VPC peering, AWS managed VPN, and third\-party VPN solutions\.
+Network Load Balancers support connections from clients over intra\-region VPC peering only if those clients are [Nitro instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.

 **Topics**
 + [Load Balancer State](#load-balancer-state)